Scythian revolt against Mithridates VI: Revolt

-He then achieved a decisive victory, de facto ending the revolt.
-Some Scythians fled Crimea to get to the remnants of the Scythian Kingdom in the north, while the rest came to terms.
-With this, the Pontic control over Crimea was secured and Roman garrisons were installed.
+With this decisive victory, the revolt came to an end after only a year.
+Some Scythians fled Crimea to the remnants of the Scythian Kingdom in the north, while others came to terms with the shift in power.
+The Kingdom of Pontus followed through on their earlier deal with Paerisades, transferring control of the Bosporan Kingdom to Mithridates VI.
+With this victory, Pontic control over Crimea was secured.